 Gold prices are on the back foot today as investors didn’t get what they wanted from Fed officials yesterday when they downplayed the risk associated with Coronavirus.
 If we look at the fund flow of GDX ETF, one of the largest gold holding ETF by Vaneck, it shows that the total net money flow has been negative as of yesterday and this confirms the fact that the downward move in the gold price is also backed by institutions.

-Moving forward, traders are going to be listening to the Federal Reserve Chairman’s comment very closely today and they will gauge his concerns about the outbreak of the virus.
+Moving forward, gold traders are going to be listening to the Federal Reserve Chairman’s comment very closely today and they will gauge his concerns about the outbreak of the virus.
 Among the gold bulls, the hopes are that he will acknowledge the fact that the outbreak is going to have an effect on the US economy.
 The fact is that the world supply chain is heavily disrupted and this is going to shave some serious basis points off global growth.

 Given that the economic numbers coming out of China have not given us the actual picture about the health of the Chinese economy, Central Bank officials around the globe are not considering the virus impact as a major threat.
 I am not saying that this is going to halt the world’s global growth but we need to be very careful when we think about the impact of this virus.